 · Analysis of children’s work in: books, oral presentations, photographs, videos and display work.

 · Formal assessments

-To find out more about the EYFS and National Curriculum, click on the pictures below:
+To find out more about the new EYFS Framework, click on the link below: